 - A one-page narrative description of the significant aspects of the nominee's career.

-- Curriculum vitae listing educational background, positions held, publications, awards, honors, activities and OSA offices held.
+- Curriculum vitae or resume listing educational background, positions held, publications, patents, awards, honors, activities and OSA offices held.

-- Four letters of reference.
-As of 2011, four letters are required (i.e. 4 is both the minimum and the maximum).
+- Four letters of reference (i.e., 4 is both the minimum and the maximum).
 Diversity of support is preferred; not all letters of recommendation should come from nominee's institution.
 The nominator may not serve as a reference.
 The nominator should request the letters, which should be submitted using the Awards Submission system prior to the deadline.

 Nominations should be specific about the achievements for which the award is proposed.
 Clear, concise information about the accomplishments of the nominee is more useful than extensive materials.
 Excessive documentation will not be distributed to the selection committee.
 Only complete nominations will be considered.
 Incomplete nominations will be returned or held for consideration when complete.

 |Paul F. Forman Team Engineering Excellence Award